knetikmedia/knetikcloud-csharp-net20-client/docs/ContentArticlesApi.md

 <a name="updatearticle"></a>
 # **UpdateArticle**
-> ModelArticleResource UpdateArticle (string id, ModelArticleResource articleResource)
+> ArticleResource UpdateArticle (string id, ArticleResource articleResource)

 Update an existing article